 A few years ago, a small convoy of Munbeibis decided to set out from their lunar orbit to investigate Earth.
 After much travel and exploration, the Munbeibis settled in the forests and seashores of our planet, preferring the company of trees and stars to city life, marveling at the lush greenery and shifting water.
 Sometimes, they set out from their hiding places to say hello to a special human or two, to bring you wisdom from the cosmos, fruits, cakes and flowers, and a little warm company.

 Munbeibi is a line of playful ceramics made by me, Hannah!
 I’ve been working in clay since 2014, and I primarily design and produce a series of otherworldly creatures called Munbeibis.
-I have split the last few years between Sapporo, Japan, where my sister lives, and Victoria, B.C. where I work out of the Hands On Pottery collective.
-I was born on the East Coast of the US, and grew up in Northern California.
+I have split the last few years between Sapporo, Japan, where my dearest sister lives, Northern California, where I’m from, and Victoria, B.C. where my cute bf lives!
 Further personal details can be found -> (or below on mobile)

 Munbeibiはハナシュスタが作った遊び心豊かな陶器のラインです。 ハナは2014年以来陶器を作っていて、ムーンベイビーと呼ばれる小さくてかわいい陶器の人たちをデザインして制作しています。 彼女は札幌、北海道に住んでいます。